-Day care homes must have current Federal, State or local licensing or approval to provide day care services to children.
-At the discretion of the sponsoring organization, day care homes which cannot obtain their license because they lack the funding to comply with licensing standards may request a total limit per home of \$300 in administrative funds from a sponsoring organization to assist them in obtaining their license.
+Day care homes must have current federal, state or local licensing or approval to provide day care services to children.
+At the discretion of the sponsoring organization, day care homes that cannot obtain a license because they lack the funding to comply with licensing standards may request a total limit per home of \$300 in administrative funds from a sponsoring organization to assist them in obtaining a license.
 Day care homes that receive administrative funds for licensing-related expenses must complete documentation requested by their sponsor prior to receiving any funds.
-This includes, but is not limited to, a completed meal benefit income eligibility form which documents that the provider meets the Program's income standards, evidence of its application for licensing and official documentation of the defects that are impeding its licensing approval, and a completed CACFP application.
+This includes, but is not limited to, a completed meal benefit income eligibility form which documents that the provider meets the Program's income standards, evidence of its application for licensing and official documentation.
 The agreement must be signed by the sponsoring organization and the provider and must include the provider's full name, mailing address, and date of birth.
 These funding requests are limited to \$300 per home and are only available to each home once.
 If licensing or approval is not available, a day care home may participate in the Program if:

-- It receives title XX funds for providing child care; or - It demonstrates compliance with CACFP child care standards or applicable State or local child care standards to the State agency.
+- It receives title XX funds for providing child care; or - It demonstrates compliance with CACFP child care standards or applicable State or local child care standards to the ADE.

 Each day care home must serve one or more of the following meal types: breakfast, lunch, supper, and snack.
 Reimbursement may not be claimed for more than two meals and one snack, or one meal and two snacks, provided daily to each child.
 Meals served to provider's own children are only reimbursable when at least one other non-residential child is in attendance.
-Meals served to school-aged kids are only reimbursable when school is not in session, when school lunch is not offered, or when appropriately documented (i.e. illness).
+Meals served to school-aged children are only reimbursable when school is not in session, when school lunch is not offered, or when appropriately documented (i.e. illness).
 Meals must be served within the approved meal times as listed in the most current provider application.
 Meals served outside of the approved meal times may be served, but cannot be reimbursed.
 Meal times may be updated at any time, but must be approved by the ADE prior to implementation.

-It is the responsibility of the provider to offer, prepare, and serve meals which meet the meal pattern requirements.
+It is the responsibility of the provider to offer, prepare, and serve meals that meet the meal pattern requirements.
 The provider must also maintain menus and records of the number of meals, by type, served to enrolled children to document compliance with these requirements.
 These records must be submitted to the sponsoring organization by the date set forth in the agreement between the provider and the sponsoring organization.
 Meals shall be served at no separate charge to enrolled children.